noi-techpark/go-silky/README.md

 * Streaming of top-level entities when operating on array-based root contexts
 * Parallel execution of `forEach` iterations with configurable concurrency and rate limiting

-To simplify development, ApiGorowler includes a **configuration builder CLI tool**, written in Go, that enables real-time execution and inspection of the configuration.
+To simplify development, Silky includes a **configuration builder CLI tool**, written in Go, that enables real-time execution and inspection of the configuration.
 This tool helps developers debug and refine their manifests by visualizing intermediate steps.

 The library comes with a [developer IDE](cmd/ide/) which helps in building, debugging and analyze crawl configuration.